 Bread yeast will finish primary fermentation faster than beer yeast, but the exact length of fermentation will depend on the exact strain you use.
 To overcome this problem, you’ll want to rely on visual cues to let you know when your brew is done fermenting.

-While we don’t usually think of bread as an alcoholic product, bread yeast is actually incredibly efficient when it comes to fermentation.
+While we don’t usually think of bread as something that contains alcohol, bread yeast is actually incredibly efficient when it comes to fermentation.
 Because bakers prefer yeast that starts fermenting immediately and saturates dough with alcohol quickly, you will probably see a faster, more intense primary fermentation than you’re used to with brewer’s yeast.

 In addition, because bread yeast strains will ferment at different rates, you’ll want to pay attention to other signs that primary fermentation is finished.